<em>Diascia</em>: to sow, to plant, to grow

 • Very floriferous, of rapid growth, Diascia offers six months’ flowering from May–June to November

-• Two-spurred flowers in soft pink, purple, white or bright, sometimes cherry-red, colours
+• Its two-spurred flowers come in soft shades of pink, purple, white or in vivid tones, sometimes cherry-red!

-• Tender perennial usually grown as an annual in open ground or in a pot brought indoors for winter
+• This frost-tender perennial is most often cultivated in our gardens as an annual in open ground or in a pot brought indoors for winter

-• Annual plant, very easy to grow in sun in any good humus-bearing soil if given regular watering
+• An annual plant very easy to grow in sun, in any good humus-bearing soil, if given regular watering!

-• Upright, spreading or trailing, Diascia suits all uses in hanging baskets, planters, beds or borders
+• Upright, spreading or trailing, Diascia lends itself to all uses in hanging baskets, window boxes, beds or borders

 Difficulty